marmikcfc/InterviewerGPT/README.md

 - [X] Set up other agents to carry out a full coding interview
 - [X] Add deepgram for the Speech to text
 - [X] Add elevenlabs for text to speech and direct audio transfer over websocklets
+- [ ] Create a seperate class for chains for cleaner update to prompt templates
-- [.]
-Store transcripts in vector store for semantic search
+- [ ] Store transcripts in vector store for semantic search
-- [.]
-View transcripts on a dashboard
+- [ ] View transcripts on a dashboard
-- [.]
-System design interview
+- [ ] System design interview
-- [.]
-Mermaidjs integration for the system design interview
+- [ ] Mermaidjs integration for the system design interview
-- [.]
-Behavioural interview
+- [ ] Behavioural interview
-- [.]
-ATS integration
+- [ ] ATS integration
-- [.]
-Calendly integration
+- [ ] Calendly integration